GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_cmdline.rst

 Also, since we had to fix the exposure time for one of the files and we created a copy instead of changing the original, we need to make sure only the science frame with the correct exposure time of 25 seconds get picked up.
-If you had fixed the original, mostly likely what you will do with your data, you wouldn't need to select on the exposure time.
+If you had fixed the original, mostly likely what you will do with your own data, you wouldn't need to select on the exposure time.

 ::